goexle/peanutEncryption/README.md

 You may obtain a copy of the source files at https://github.com/goexle/peanutEncryption.

 #Donate
-If you like the project, feel free to donate to my Bitcoin address 1MUhsgH2sEsWdopRXQwZ8GyP6x5LMK4EGw
+If you like the project, feel free to donate to my Bitcoin address.

+1MUhsgH2sEsWdopRXQwZ8GyP6x5LMK4EGw